 MEASUREMENT TERMS AND WHAT THEY MEAN

-TIP: If this measurement is more than 5cm (2”) larger than the full bust measurement then pattern size should be selected by the high bust size and alterations made to fit the fuller cup.
+TIP: If this measurement is more than 5cm (2in) larger than the full bust measurement – then choose your pattern size by the high bust size and alterations made to fit the fuller cup.

-Hip point: Measurement from around the fullest part o your hips.
+Measurement from around the fullest part of your hips.

-We hope your found our guide to sewing pattern terms and what they mean, if there is a term that isn’t on our list drop us a comment below.
+We hope your found our guide to sewing pattern terms and what they mean, if there is a term that isn’t on our list drop us an email and we’ll add it!